Slide 1 of 18

 Slide 5 of 18

 Bay Model Visitor Center, Sausalito: Access to the giant model of the San Francisco Bay is, as always, open to the public with free admission.
 The education center is administered by the U.S. Army Corps of Engineers.
 Find directions and more information on their website.
 2100 Bridgeway Drive, Sausalito.

-Kids Party Central, Santa Rosa: Kids Party Central, located off Dutton Avenue behind Corby Auto Row, will have free open play hours on Thursday, October 12 from 9:30 a.m. to 12:00 p.m.
+Kids Party Central, Santa Rosa: Kids Party Central, located off Dutton Avenue behind Corby Auto Row, offered free open play last week but now need to charge for admission - however, there's free coffee for parents.
+Open play is 9:30 a.m. - 5:30 p.m., Monday - Friday.
 More information can be found on their Facebook page.
 327 Ohair Ct Ste B, Santa Rosa.

-The Brick Hutt, Rohnert Park: The toy store and Lego hobby shop in Rohnert Park is open until 5:00 p.m. this week, offering an opportunity for kids of all ages to escape the smoke and play with Legos.
+The Brick Hutt, Rohnert Park: The toy store and Lego hobby shop in Rohnert Park is collecting toys and money for toys, which will be distributed to kids in need through the Santa Rosa firefighters IAFF local 1401.
+They also offer a space for kids of all ages to escape the smoke and play with Legos.
 Learn more on their Facebook page.
 5430 Commerce Boulevard, Rohnert Park.
 (Photo by Beth Schlanker)